SSDD-2025/Grupo-16/README.md

 Observe that the initiation of the Database container occurs in first place.
 It is not until this initiation occurs that the Web App container begins to activate.
 This is because the `docker-compose.prod.yml` checks the health state of the containers on which others depend and does not run them until `service_healthy` is returned.

-If all of the previous steps took place correctly and the initializing execution finished, you will have access to the webpage in `https://localhost:8443` (at port 8443 in the host that executes the docker-compose).
+If all of the previous steps took place correctly and the initializing execution finished, you will have access to the webpage in `https://localhost:8443` (at port 8443 of the host that executes the docker-compose).

 ### 2) Local docker-compose (`docker-compose.local.yml`).